Rakhine people: Religion

 Almost all Rakhine people are followers of Theravada Buddhism.
-Rakhine State is home to many Buddhist templee.
+Rakhine State is home to many Buddhist temples.

 Rakhine residing in Bangladesh, mainly in the Cox's bazar and Barishal area also follows Buddhism.
 The ancient Rakhines were traditionally sun and moon worshippers, but with the emergence of Buddhism, they gradually embraced the faith.
 It is believed that the Rakhine king Sanda Thuriya adopted Buddhism between 580 and 520 BCE.